skysedge/rusp_firmware/cheatsheet.md

 AT+CESQ                     signal strength

-AT+CMGF=1                   set PDU mode to text (for SMS)

-AT+CMGS="+15551112222"      send someone an sms (hit ctrl-z when done)
+AT+CMGF=1                   set PDU mode to text (for SMS) AT+CMGS="+15551112222"      send someone an sms (hit ctrl-z when done)

 ATD+15551112222             dial a call
+AT+CHUP                     hang up

+AT+CEER                     get last error

+AT+UCGED=2                  enable network info AT+UCGED?                   get network info

+AT+CVMOD=3                  prever VoLTE